utm-cssc/website/content/docs/Firebase.md

 Notes:

-- For the month you wish to set it up for, if it the current date past between 15-31/30, enter the next month.
-If the current date is between 1-14, then create a collection under the current months.
-This will make it show the vote ended results
+- For the month you wish to set it up for, if the current date is between 15-30/31, enter the next month.
+If the current date is between 1-14, then create a collection under the current month.
 - The user collection will automatically be created when a user votes
-- There is no limit to the number of options
+- There is no limit to the number of voting options that you can create
   ![Database Example 1](https://i.imgur.com/KqLf9iV.png)
   ![Database Example 2](https://i.imgur.com/N6iFYQY.png)